puzpuzpuz/cls-rtracer/README.md

 Automatically generates a UUID V1 value as the id for each request and stores it in `AsyncLocalStorage` (CLS core API, see [this blog post](https://itnext.io/one-node-js-cls-api-to-rule-them-all-1670ac66a9e8)).
 Optionally, if the request contains `X-Request-Id` header, uses its value instead.
 Allows to obtain the generated request id anywhere in your routes later and use it for logging or any other purposes.

-Tested and works fine with Express v4, Fastify v2 and v3, Koa v1 and v2, and Hapi v18.
+Tested and works fine with Express v5, Fastify v2 and v5, Koa v1 and v3, and Hapi v21.

 ## Supported Node.js versions

-As `cls-rtracer` v2 depends on [`AsyncLocalStorage API`](https://nodejs.org/api/async_hooks.html#async_hooks_class_asynclocalstorage), it requires Node.js 12.17.0+, 13.14.0+, or 14.0.0+.
-If you happen to use an older Node.js version, you should use [`cls-rtracer` v1](https://github.com/puzpuzpuz/cls-rtracer/tree/1.x) which is based on [`cls-hooked`](https://github.com/jeff-lewis/cls-hooked).
+`cls-rtracer` v3 requires Node.js 16.0.0 or newer.

 ## How to use it - Step 1